Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Introduction

 \section{Introduction}

 Patients suffering from Parkinson's disease (PD) experience a variety of biomechanical symptoms including tremors, stooping, rigidity, and gait instability \cite{9}.
-Since the discovery of this disease in 1817 \cite{3}, the connections between these apparently varied biomechanical symptoms has puzzled researchers and have led to a range of hypotheses and conjectures about the source of these symptoms and whether there is a single underlying explanation for these symptoms or not \cite{34, 35}.
-PD is a neuro-degenerative disease and is also characterized by a permanent increase in response time in both voluntary and involuntary motor responses.
-Wilson \cite{2} first noted the impairment of response time in Parkinson's disease, stating that "Recent measurement with special apparatus of the muscular response to a single visual stimulus have given the figures of 0.24 seconds for normal individuals and 0.36 for the the subjects of paralysis agitans".
-Several detailed studies \cite{13, 14, 15, 17} since then have come up with similar conclusions.
+Since the discovery of this disease in 1817 \cite{3}, the connections between these apparently unrelated biomechanical symptoms has puzzled researchers and have led to a range of hypotheses and conjectures about the source of these symptoms \cite{34, 35} and it is not clear whether there is a single underlying explanation for these symptoms \cite{49, 50}.
+PD is a neuro-degenerative disorder and is also characterized by a permanent increase in response time in both voluntary and involuntary motor responses.
+The impairment of response time in Parkinson's disease was first noted in \cite{2}, stating, ``Recent measurements with special apparatus for muscular response to a single visual stimulus have given the figures of 0.24 seconds for normal individuals and 0.36 seconds for the subjects with paralysis agitans".
+Several detailed studies since then have come up with similar conclusions \cite{13, 14, 15, 17}.
 This has added another dimension to the mystery surrounding the symptoms.

-Although the deterioration in biomechanical control can intuitively be related to sluggish response times, how the increase in response time leads to such biomechanical symptoms such as tremor and stooping is not yet understood \cite{6}.
-In fact it is argued that tremor may have a pathophysiology different from most other Parkinson's symptoms \cite{34, 35}.
-It is widely believed, that Parkinsonian tremor occurs most likely due to oscillating neuronal activity within the central nervous system \cite{36}.
-Neroprosthetic therapies such as deep brain stimulation \cite{37} suppress Parkinsonian tremor, however, the fundamental mechanism behind these therapies also unresolved \cite{38}.
+Although the deterioration in biomechanical control can intuitively be related to sluggish response times, how the increase in response time leads to such biomechanical symptoms as tremors is not yet understood \cite{6}.
+In fact it is argued that Parkinsonian tremor may have a pathophysiology different from most other symptoms of the disease \cite{34, 35}.
+Neuroprosthetic therapies such as deep brain stimulation \cite{37} suppress Parkinsonian tremor, however, the fundamental mechanism behind these therapies is also unresolved \cite{38}.